OctopusDeploy/blog/blog/2023-07/what-is-multi-tenancy/index.md

 'Multi-tenancy' was once a term that described a very particular software architecture: Where an application lives on a server for other computers - tenants - to use it.

 Over the years, the definition expanded and now describes much more than that.
-Sometimes we use it for software architecture, and sometimes not.
-We also use it to explain how we serve or deploy the applications or even how users access them.
+Sometimes we use it for software architecture, sometimes not.
+Sometimes we use it to explain how we serve or deploy applications, and even how users access them.

-At its simplest, the software industry now uses 'multi-tenancy' to explain where software or its architecture splits into manageable chunks.
+At its simplest, the software industry uses 'multi-tenancy' to explain where software or its architecture splits into manageable chunks.
 These chunks could save money, simplify processes, or make things safer or easier for customers.

-Rather than try to unravel the whole term, it's easier to explain it with the most common ways organizations define multi-tenancy.
+Rather than try to unravel the whole term, it's easier to explain the scenarios typically described as multi-tenancy.

+## Split by customer

-## Split by customer, as with Software as a Service (SaaS) applications
+Splitting tenancy by customer is a common architecture for Software as Service (SaaS) applications.
 A SaaS application is software delivered via a subscription model and usually accessed by a web browser.
 SaaS software providers manage the application's infrastructure so users don't have to.

-Multi-tenancy in SaaS sees each customer get the same product but with separate resources from your other customers.
+Multi-tenancy in SaaS sees each customer get the same product but with resources separate from other customers.

-Your customers will have isolated:
+For example, your customers would get isolated:

 - Space on your hosting platform
-- Identity management and security
+- Identity management and security functions
 - Databases

-Here, your tenants could be your customers or your infrastructure.
+Here, your tenants could be your customers or infrastructure.

-## Split by location or region, as with international enterprise organizations
+## Split by location or region

-This is where organizations, big enterprises, for example, may serve customers worldwide.
+This is where organizations, like big enterprises, serve customers worldwide.

-That usually means organizations must account for regional differences, whether that's region-specific:
+Worldwide or regional support usually means accountings for regional differences, whether that's region-specific:

 - Content
 - Languages
-- Outrage windows
+- Outage windows
 - Legal requirements

 Here, your tenants could be your regional infrastructure.

-## Split by business model, as with retail chains
+## Split by business model

 Your business model could dictate where your application becomes multi-tenancy.

-The best example is when delivering software to many brick-and-mortar locations.
-This is common for retail chains, hospitals, hotels, and more.
+The best example is delivering software to many brick-and-mortar locations, like retail chains, hospitals, hotels, and more.

 In this scenario, you could be:

-- Working for an international organization delivering software to worldwide branches
+- Working for an international organization delivering software to its worldwide branches
 - An independent organization delivering software to physical locations for many organizations

 Here, your tenants could be each store or a group of stores.

-## Split by hosting platform, as with government or legal software
+## Split by hosting solution

 Due to strict processes or legal requirements, you may need to deliver your software to your customers' own hosting solutions.
+This could be common if you support government agencies or businesses in other sensitive industries.

 For example, you may need to deliver your software to your customer's own:

-- Cloud service
+- Cloud services
 - On-premises servers or desktop computers
 - Data Center
 - Hybrid setups

-Here, your tenants could be a target or group of targets you deploy to.
+Here, your tenants could be a deployment target or group of deployment targets.

 ## And everything in between